The Exciting Retail Evolution

 - Kroger: Over the last few months, they announced investments and contracts with technology companies like Instacart.
 Here, they aim to streamline and expand their overall grocery logistics and delivery model.
 This is one to watch for the next few years.

 Plenty available research validates that consumer purchasing habits have changed and continue to change.
 As this evolution happens, opportunity lives and thrives.
 Here at Bell and Howell, we don’t just casually observe this change, we recognize the challenges and opportunities it presents.
-Our solutions focus specifically on click-and-collect.
+Our retail solutions focus specifically on click-and-collect.
 Why?
 We have over 100 years of successful experience in workflow automation and optimization.
 Our solutions use innovative data analytics, improve machine uptime and availability and, most importantly, optimize the customer pickup experience.
 Although automated self-service pickup is just one important piece of the puzzle, it enables retailers to rethink or simply complement their customer engagement models.

 Join in the excitement and stay tuned to see where this winding road takes us next.